irhamta/irhamta.github.io/_pages/home.md

 intro:
   - title: "About Me"
     excerpt: "<p>
                 Hi there!
 I am a Ph.D. student at the Max Planck Institute for Astronomy and actively involved in the Euclid Dark Energy Mission.
                 <br><br>
-                My research focuses on the discovery and characterization of the quasars in the early universe.
+                My research is focused on the discovery and characterization of the quasars in the early universe.
 These objects are indispensable tracers to decipher the build-up of the first supermassive black holes and their host galaxies, the early structure formation, and the history of cosmic reionization.
   			        <br><br>
                 Outside astronomy, I am a Data Scientist with experience in delivering insights via data analytics and advanced machine learning for the fintech/e-commerce business, products, and market.
 		         </p>"
     url: "/about/"
     btn_label: "<i class='fas fa-satellite-dish'></i> Read My Bio"